Fraud and corruption - a global perspective

 The indices/surveys also reveal, however, that risk to the University is reduced by way of the relatively low levels of corruption in Australian society and institutions, and the lower likelihood of Australian companies engaging in bribery overseas.
 Nevertheless, the University's fraud and corruption control framework recognises these risks and the need for controls to minimise or manage them.

 Further to the above, overseas anti-corruption and anti-fraud legislative/regulatory regimes are maturing and expanding with extra-terrritorial reach.
 The University is faced with the possibility of sanctions being imposed should its staff, partners or agents, while conducting University business, engage in behaviour that is caught by the rules and regulations under those regimes e.g. bribery of foreign officials.
-A recent example where a multinational organisation has come unstuck when operating in an overseas jurisdiction is British company Glaxosmithkline (in China).

 The University recognises that in performing certain business activities such as locating and developing international campuses and promoting the enrolment of international students, it must operate in accordance with relevant foreign anti-bribery or anti-corruption legislation, in particular, the: